axelarnetwork/axelar-contract-deployments/solana/xtask/README.md

 ### Solana programs

 - Solana programs use `cargo build-sbf` subcommand to build the programs, this produces a `[contract-name].so` artifact that needs to be deployed on the Solana chan
 - The deployment of Solana programs is not exactly straight forward.
 Every program has a hardcoded program id `solana_program::declare_id!()` which is an ED25519 Public key.
-For you to be able to deploy the program and actually have it working, you need to have the coresponding private key for the hardcded `program id`.
+For you to be able to deploy the program and actually have it working, you need to have the corresponding private key for the hardcded `program id`.
 - After the solana program has been deployed, it is stateless, and the initializatoin process is defined per-program level.
 Generally, initialization is a separate step that needs to be done post-deployment.
-Unless the PDAs are designed to have a configuration singleton, the program can be intialised multiple tiemes.
+Unless the PDAs are designed to have a configuration singleton, the program can be initialised multiple tiemes.

 ### EVM contracts

 - The evm contracts don't need to built explicitly using xtask, that is handled by a `build.rs` file, that invokes `forge build` under the hood.
 The build script also generates Rust bindings for the EVM code.
-- Contract deployment and intialization is done as a singular step.
+- Contract deployment and initialization is done as a singular step.

 ### Cosmwasm contracts